17jwk3/ECG_Li/README.md

 # Real-time Wearable-based Cardiac Monitoring with Machine Learning
+This project was part of ELEC490/498: Electrical Computer Engineering Capstone Project.
+A 3 semester long undertaking at Queen's Univeristy, Ontario, Canada.

 ## Design Problem
 Heart disease describes a range of conditions that affect a person’s heart, including blood vessel disease, arrhythmias, valve disease, etc.Various tests are used to diagnose heart conditions.
 Doctors start with a risk assessment looking into medical history, blood pressure, as well as past and current symptoms but further tests may be required.
 These methods can be hard to access for most people, due to socio-economic factors.
 This is a long and outdated process in the digital era of telemedicine.
 Doctors and patients need fast, easily accessible procedures.